creator16/hfps/README.md

 ## 📄 License

 This project is open-source under the **MIT License**.

-*Created by Edward & Antigravity.*
+*Created with ❤️ for the Open Source Community.*